armtarraco/hugo_blog/content/posts/deploy-tag-with-capistrano.md

       default_branch = ENV['BRANCH'] || :master
       last_tag = `git tag --sort=creatordate`.split("\n").last

-      ask(:tag_to_deploy, "Make sure to push the tag first, last is #{last_tag}.
-Empty will deploy branch #{default_branch}") fetch(:tag_to_deploy, default_branch)
+      ask(:tag_to_deploy, default_branch)
+      fetch(:tag_to_deploy, default_branch)
     end

-Maybe you have to update your git to support --sort option.
+Maybe you have to update your Git to support --sort option.

-Also, do not exclude .git from your Vagrantfile config.vm.synced_folder.
+Also, do not exclude `.git` from your Vagrantfile `config.vm.synced_folder`.